2025 Bajaur bombing

 The 2025 Bajaur bombing was a roadside bomb attack that occurred on 2 July 2025 in the Nawagai area of Bajaur District, located in Khyber Pakhtunkhwa, Pakistan.
 An IED exploded under a government vehicle carrying senior administrative officers, resulting in multiple fatalities and injuries.

 Attack

 The explosion detonated around 1:45 p.m. near Sadiqabad Phatak on Nawagai Road in Khar Tehsil.

 The bomb targeted a convoy of government officials, killing all those onboard, a nearby civilian, and wounding others.

-Aftermath and response
+Aftermath

-Police officials suspect the involvement of the Tehrik-i-Taliban Pakistan (TTP).
+Police officials initially suspected the involvement of the Deobandi jihadist militant organization, Tehrik-i-Taliban Pakistan (TTP).
 The day after the attack, 3 July, the Islamic State (IS) claimed responsibility for the attack.

+Response

 Domestic

 President of Pakistan Asif Ali Zardari condemned the blast, expressed sorrow over the loss of lives, and offered prayers for the injured.